Conserving an historic house on the Liffey

 Using our online resources, you can discover the history of the building, learn about its design and features, and find out about the works we undertook to pull the building back together.

 Your participation and support is essential to help complete the project.
+Please make a donation, large or small, to help us progress conservation of the rear building at 67 Arran Street East.

 Project at a Glance